BlankParenthesis/PxlsNetworking/extensions/roles.md

 ## /roles
 ### GET
 Information on all roles.
-Returns an array of Role objects.
+Returns a Paginated List of Role objects.
 #### Errors
 | Response Code | Cause                                                   |
 |---------------|---------------------------------------------------------|